shivam-deshmukh-1107/Adventure_Works_Azure_Data_Pipeline/README.md

    - Uses Microsoft Entra ID and role-based access controls for secure resource access.
 4. **End-to-End Integration:**
    - Combines ingestion, transformation, warehousing, and visualization into a unified workflow.

 ---

-## Common Interview Questions

-1. **What is the Medallion Architecture?**
-   - A data organization strategy using Bronze, Silver, and Gold layers.
-2. **Difference Between Blob Storage and Data Lake Storage?**
-   - Blob Storage lacks hierarchical folder structures; Data Lake allows for them.
-3. **Why Use Synapse Analytics?**
-   - Combines data factory, big data transformation (PySpark), and data warehousing in a unified platform.

----